Thraka/thraka.github.io/articles/how-to-use-graphical-tiles.md

 ## Coloring Sprites

-To colour your sprites, simply specify a `Color` in your `SetGlyph` calls.
+To color your sprites, simply specify a `Color` in your `SetGlyph` calls.
 By default, your font image uses white, so your images will render white.
-If you specify a color to `SetGlyph`, SadConsole will multiply that colour by the spritesheet colour when it draws.
+If you specify a color to `SetGlyph`, SadConsole will multiply that color by the spritesheet color when it draws.

 You can use this for effects; just be aware that drawing pixels in your spritesheet in a color other than white, will restrict what colors they can appear with in-game.